Learn how to identify and expose any flaws in an appraisal report

 Subscribe to Courses On Demand, our comprehensive online resource with 1,500+ videos and 5,400+ papers from CLEBC courses.
 This course will be added to Courses on Demand approximately 30 days from the original course date.

 Who should attend: Lawyers working in the areas of real estate, creditors' remedies, foreclosures, family law, and estates; in-house counsel and those working with the Department of Justice; municipal officers, architects, engineers, urban developers, and consultants

 These are volatile times: real estate prices are rising rapidly, and financial institutions are trending toward requiring minimal appraisal reports.
 If you have cases involving foreclosure, matrimonial settlement, probate, or appraiser negligence, where residential or commercial appraisal reports are a part of the evidence, then you need to know how to review appraisal reports.

 Join us to learn the quick check system of reviewing appraisals that can identify and expose any flaws in an appraisal report.
 You will be provided with inside information about appraisers and appraisal reports not normally disclosed outside the appraisal community.
-This course is guaranteed to change the way you look at appraisals and appraisers, giving you a big advantage in litigation.
-Included is an 81-page book that completely covers all aspects of appraisal review.

 You will learn about: